Level3-REST/site/doc/profiles/mixins.md

 ---
 # Mixin Profiles

-Mixin profiles add behavior and capabilities to other profiles.
-A Client can use mixin profiles to alter the responses from a resource in different ways.
-The available mixin profiles are discovered in the `Profile` header list.
-Level 3 profiles have specified their possible mixins so a client will know how to interact with the profile’s mixins successfully in the context of the resource they are working with.
+Mixin profiles add behaviour and capabilities to other profiles.
+A resource offers additional capabilities to clients by adding additional `Profile` headers indicating the presence of a mixin.
+A client uses mixin profiles to interpret the responses from a resource as well as create requests that utilize the mixin's capabilities.
+Level 3 profiles specify their possible mixins in a Mixin section.
+This section teaches a client how to interact with the profile’s mixins in the context of the resource.

 {% include footer.html %}